News compilation on A Socialist In Canada, Oct 13, 2017

 Earlier this month, the U.S.-led coalition confirmed another 61 “unintentional civilian deaths” caused by its airstrikes in Iraq and Syria, raising the number of civilians it has acknowledged killing since 2014 to at least 685.

 The deadliest incident was a March 14 strike near Mosul, Iraq, in which the coalition attacked an Islamic State position where militants were firing at coalition allies and 27 civilians were killed.

 The coalition is currently investigating a total of 455 reports of civilian casualties caused by its artillery or airstrikes, the statement said.
 Between August 1 and 29, it conducted 1,094 airstrikes in and near the city of Raqqa – up from 645 in July.

 The UN High Commissioner for Human Rights, Zeid Ra’ad Al Hussein, said in late August that the battle to regain Raqqa and Deir-ez-Zor from Islamic State must not be waged at the expense of the lives of civilians.
 “Given the extremely high number of reports of civilian casualties this month and the intensity of the airstrikes on Raqqa, coupled with ISIL’s use of civilians as human shields, I am deeply concerned that civilians – who should be protected at all times – are paying an unacceptable price and that forces involved in battling ISIL are losing sight of the ultimate goal of this battle,” he said.

-Two days after the ‘meltdown of humanity’ in Aleppo, and the world survived, by Roger Annis, New Cold War.org, Dec 15, 2016
+* Three days after the ‘meltdown of humanity’ in Aleppo, and humanity is still standing, by Roger Annis, A Socialist In Canada, Dec 16, 2016